Fannie Mae finances home and remodeling in one mortgage

 Your qualification for the mortgage will be based on the full loan amount, including both the home financing portion of the loan and the repair costs.
 Fannie Mae says your maximum debt-to-income ratio must be 45 percent or less, but some lenders have a lower debt-to-income ratio requirement.

-Fannie Mae's loan limits in 2012 are $417,000, so you won't be able to borrow more than that on a conforming loan.
-However, you may qualify for a jumbo loan, which is limited to $625,500 and carries a higher interest rate.
+Fannie Mae's loan limits in 2014 were $417,000 for a single family dwelling in most U.S. states with Alaska and Hawaii limits at $625,500, so you won't be able to borrow more than that on a conforming loan.
+However, you may qualify for a jumbo loan and carries a higher interest rate.
 For a jumbo loan, you'll need a credit score of 700 or higher.

-You must have a minimum down payment or home equity of three percent for a conforming loan or five percent for a jumbo loan according to Fannie Mae, but many lenders may require ten percent or more for this loan program.
+You must have a minimum down payment or home equity of five percent for a conforming loan according to Fannie Mae, but many lenders may require ten percent or more for this loan program.

 The Fannie Mae HomeStyle Renovation mortgage program requires you to work with a licensed, registered contractor.

 Once your loan is in place, an escrow account will be established from which you can draw funds to pay the contractor as the work progresses.
 You'll need to make sure the entire project is completed within 12 months.